sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 ### Code Hosts

-In order to reproduce accurately a customer scenario, you'll need access to the various code hosts that are available for testing purposes.
+In order to reproduce a customer scenario accurately, you'll need access to the various code hosts that are available for testing purposes.
 The possibility of using isolated code hosts solely for the purpose of these tests is currently being explored.

-Are available right now:
+The following code hosts are available for testing:

 - GHE TODO
 - GitLab TODO